 facebook

-Wherever you may be on your journey to becoming a teacher or earning an advanced professional educator certificate* at UNT, the EPO is here to support you.
+Wherever you may be on your journey to becoming an educator at UNT, our office is here to support you.

-Here is where you can learn more about admission to the Teacher Education Program (TED), applying for early field experience and clinical teaching, TExES exams, and the steps to apply for your official certificate once you have completed your program.
+Here is where you can learn more about admission to the Educator Preparation Preogram, applying for field experience, TExES exams, and the steps to apply for your official certificate once you have completed your program.

 Check our calendar for Admissions and Clinical Practice application dates for each semester, to sign up for free TExES practice exams, and important announcements.
 Each office in the EPO also has its own page which contains resources to help you every step of the way.

-• All required academic courses, GPA, and degree requirements, as stated on your degree audit.
+• Complete all required academic courses, GPA, and degree requirements, as stated on your degree audit.

 • The appropriate degree is posted on your UNT transcript.